Rajkot Gujarat, India Travel Guide

 Reach out to your airline or railway service directly for any last-minute questions or changes.

-Rajkot mainly hinges on its city bus network for public transit, operated by Rajkot Rajpath Limited (RRL).
+Rajkot mainly hinges on its city bus network for public transit, managed by Rajkot Rajpath Limited (RRL).
 There are no metro or tram systems.
 The bus network covers most major areas and attractions, offering an economical way to move around.

-Widely used in Rajkot.
+Commonly used in Rajkot.
 Offer various categories including cars and auto-rickshaws.
 AirHelp might offer services for trip disruptions.

 For safety and clear pricing, utilize ride-sharing apps like Ola or Uber.
 These mobile apps give trip tracking and fare estimates, lessening the chance of misunderstandings.